kcqg/A-first-book-of-ANSI-C/README.md

 January 17, 2018

-This Repo will be for saving sample programs and my answers to most of its programming exercises, i.e. from the book "A First Book of ANSI C (4th edition) by Gary Bronson" https://www.amazon.com/First-Book-Fourth-Introduction-Programming/dp/1418835560
+This Repo will be for saving my answers to most of its programming exercises, i.e. from the book "A First Book of ANSI C (4th edition) by Gary Bronson" https://www.amazon.com/First-Book-Fourth-Introduction-Programming/dp/1418835560